andrerfcsantos/intcode-discord-bot/README.md

 Discord bot that allows you to run Intcode in Discord!

-Intcode an assembly-like language defined in the problems of [Advent of Code 2019](https://adventofcode.com/2019).
+Intcode is an assembly-like language defined in the problems of [Advent of Code 2019](https://adventofcode.com/2019).

-## Invite this bot to you discord
+## Invite this bot to your discord server

-Invite the bot to your server clicking [here](https://discordapp.com/api/oauth2/authorize?client_id=653389730813313031&permissions=124992&scope=bot)
+Invite the bot to your server clicking [here](https://discordapp.com/api/oauth2/authorize?client_id=653389730813313031&permissions=124992&scope=bot).
 This is the easiest way to start using the bot.

 ## Bot commands